vim-scripts/Indent-Guides/README.markdown

 ## Usage
 The default mapping to toggle the plugin is `<Leader>ig`

+### gVim
+**This plugin should work with gVim out of the box, no configuration needed.** It will automatically inspect your colorscheme and pick appropriate colors.

 ### Setting custom indent colors
-Here's an example of how to define custom colors instead using of the ones the plugin automatically generates for you.
+Here's an example of how to define custom colors instead of using the ones the plugin automatically generates for you.
 Add this to your `.vimrc` file:

     let g:indent_guides_auto_colors = 0
     autocmd VimEnter,Colorscheme * :hi IndentGuidesOdd  guibg=red   ctermbg=3